SimonSelg/dom-purify-from-python3/README.md

 From python, the bundled domPurify script is run with `node` (nodejs), which needs to be available on the target system.
 The to be sanitized HTML is passed on `stdin`, the cleaned html is read from `stdout`.

 ## Usage
-- install the javascript dependencies using `yarn`
+- install the javascript dependencies using `yarn` / `npm install`
-- bundle the javascript using `yarn build` into one file
+- bundle the javascript using `yarn build` / `npm build` into one file
 - use the resulting `dist/main.js` (place it wherever you want, it has no dependencies)
   - check the `example.py` for how to do this from python
   - bash example: `cat dirty.html | node dist/main.js`